 One of the main objectives included in VDOT's Resilience Plan is the identification of available resilience measures to mitigate and/or eliminate identified risks to transportation infrastructure throughout planning, design, operations, and maintenance programs.
-The available measures will include (i) adaptive design criteria based upon the best available, forward looking data; (ii) physical enhancement measures; (iii) nature-based resilience measures; (iv) operations, maintenance, and emergency management enhancement measures; and (v) other administrative/policy measures.
 The work towards this objective can be used to inform the development of the required planning and options to address identified at-risk transportation infrastructure throughout the Commonwealth.
 Once VIMS has completed its work on the flood hazard zone assessment, network flooding analyses, and the infrastructure interactive viewer tool, the appropriate options to mitigate or eliminate identified risks may be selected and implemented by decision-makers in conjunction with VDOT's Resilience Plan.